Protein folding: Fold switching

-Protein misfolding and neurodegenerative disease
+Misfolded proteins

 A protein is considered to be misfolded if it cannot achieve its normal native state.
-This can be due to mutations in the amino acid sequence or a disruption of the normal folding process by external factors.
-The misfolded protein typically contains β-sheets that are organized in a supramolecular arrangement known as a cross-β structure.
+This can be due to mutations in the amino acid sequence or to a disruption of the normal folding process by external factors.
+The misfolded protein typically contains beta sheets (β-sheets) that are organized in a supramolecular arrangement known as a cross-β structure.
 These β-sheet-rich assemblies are very stable, very insoluble, and generally resistant to proteolysis.
 The structural stability of these fibrillar assemblies is caused by extensive interactions between the protein monomers, formed by backbone hydrogen bonds between their β-strands.
 The misfolding of proteins can trigger the further misfolding and accumulation of other proteins into aggregates or oligomers.
-The increased levels of aggregated proteins in the cell leads to formation of amyloid-like structures which can cause degenerative disorders and cell death.
+The increased levels of aggregated proteins in the cell leads to formation of amyloid-like structures which can cause neurodegenerative disorders and cell death.
 The amyloids are fibrillary structures that contain intermolecular hydrogen bonds which are highly insoluble and made from converted protein aggregates.
 Therefore, the proteasome pathway may not be efficient enough to degrade the misfolded proteins prior to aggregation.
 Misfolded proteins can interact with one another and form structured aggregates and gain toxicity through intermolecular interactions.

 Aggregated proteins are associated with prion-related illnesses such as Creutzfeldt–Jakob disease, bovine spongiform encephalopathy (mad cow disease), amyloid-related illnesses such as Alzheimer's disease and familial amyloid cardiomyopathy or polyneuropathy, as well as intracellular aggregation diseases such as Huntington's and Parkinson's disease.
 These age onset degenerative diseases are associated with the aggregation of misfolded proteins into insoluble, extracellular aggregates and/or intracellular inclusions including cross-β amyloid fibrils.
 It is not completely clear whether the aggregates are the cause or merely a reflection of the loss of protein homeostasis, the balance between synthesis, folding, aggregation and protein turnover.
 Recently the European Medicines Agency approved the use of Tafamidis or Vyndaqel (a kinetic stabilizer of tetrameric transthyretin) for the treatment of transthyretin amyloid diseases.
 This suggests that the process of amyloid fibril formation (and not the fibrils themselves) causes the degeneration of post-mitotic tissue in human amyloid diseases.
-Misfolding and excessive degradation instead of folding and function leads to a number of proteopathy diseases such as antitrypsin-associated emphysema, cystic fibrosis and the lysosomal storage diseases, where loss of function is the origin of the disorder.
+Misfolding and excessive degradation instead of folding and function leads to a number of proteinopathies, diseases such as antitrypsin-associated emphysema, cystic fibrosis and the lysosomal storage diseases, where loss of function is the origin of the disorder.
 While protein replacement therapy has historically been used to correct the latter disorders, an emerging approach is to use pharmaceutical chaperones to fold mutated proteins to render them functional.